Aigachu/Lavenza/templates/installation/README.md

 // Initialize Lavenza.
 // This will read everything found in your lavenza installation folder and do what's necessary to run your bots.
+// Initialize must always run before summoning.
 Lavenza.initialize().then(() => {
   Lavenza.summon();
 });
 ```

-Running this code will run Lavenza and tell you exactly what's going on!
-You shouldn't run into many problems here, and you should be able to interact with your bots via whichever clients you chose to configure!
+## Detailed Guide
+This detailed part of the guide will really get into the nitty gritty of things!
+It's a good read if you want to get used to the framework.

+### Provisioning
+`lavenza provision` is the goto command for setting up the barebones of the framework.
+This command will handle 3 main things:

+1. The creation of your **Lavenzafile** (`.lavenza.yml`).
+2. The provisioning of your **installation directory**, or **Lavenzaroot**.
+3. The setup of your **Master Bot** (Essentially, your main bot).

+After running `lavenza provision` and following all of the instructions, you should have the following:

+- A `.lavenza.yml` file a the root of your module.
+- A new directory created by the framework at the installation path you specified. (i.e. `your_module/lavenza`).

-## Folder Structure
+### Installation Folder Structure
-If your `lavenza provision` didn't explode, you should have the following folder structure in the directory where you chose to install the Framework (a.k.a. the directory this very README is in).

-Each folder found in this directory is integral to the framework.
+Each folder found in the installation path is integral to the framework.
 Below are quick explanations of each of their uses.

 - `/bots` - Folder to house configurations of each bot you'd like to run.
 An example folder is located here that you can base yourself on to configure a bot.
 - `/database` - Folder to house the framework's Database.
-All data is stored in `.yaml` files and will be found in this folder.
+All data is stored in `.yml` files and will be found in this folder.
 - `/lang` - Translations repository for the framework.
 If you intend to have your bots speak in multiple languages, translations will be managed in this lang folder.
 - `/talents` - Folder to house custom talents you may want to develop for the bot (or obtain from others!).
+This is mostly for advanced OOP stuff, so don't worry about it for now.

+### Configuring a Bot

+#### Command Prefix

+#### Clients

+##### Discord
+##### Twitch

+### Running Multiple Bots